-Federated Hermes refers to the international business of Federated Hermes (“Federated Hermes”).
+Federated Hermes refers to Federated Hermes Limited and its subsidiaries (“Federated Hermes”).

 Usage of this Website: Federated Hermes’ products and services referred to on this website are not available to the general public in any jurisdiction, and the information provided does not constitute an offer, invitation to acquire or sell any service, product or security referred to on this website.
 You are not permitted to re-publish any Federated Hermes information obtained from this website without Federated Hermes’ prior consent.
 You acknowledge that you are accessing this website on your own initiative and are responsible for ensuring your awareness of and adherence to all laws and regulations applicable in your own jurisdiction.
 Federated Hermes uses a web analytics service to monitor the usage on the website.

 English language: By using this website you consent to communicating with Federated Hermes in English unless you inform us otherwise.

 Recording of calls: Telephone calls may be recorded for monitoring purposes.

 This site is operated by Federated Hermes Limited (Company No: 01661776) whose registered office is situated at Sixth Floor, 150 Cheapside, London EC2V 6ET.